-Knowing how to make grass greener can be the difference between a tired, unsightly lawn and a luscious yard suitable for the Garden of Eden.
+If you want to spruce up your unsightly lawn this summer, knowing how to make grass greener can make all the difference.
 Most forget that keeping your lawn well-maintained is as much about the health of the grass as it is about mowing it regularly.
-Otherwise, while your yard may appear even, the grass can quickly fade in color and ruin the appeal.
+While your yard may appear even, the grass can quickly fade in color and ruin the appeal.

 You can also learn how to stripe your lawn to make it look bigger.
 But you need to know more than how to plant grass seed to make your grass greener and how to lay sod to upgrade your lawn, but the good news is small changes can make a big difference to the tone of your yard.
 Whether you’re a keen gardener or you’re just starting out, everyone can follow these tips.
 Here, we will take you through what you need to do to get your lawn looking luscious again.